ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 > TODO(wangshan) Describe if/how this extension impacts Collector behavior.

-Collector should handle `CollectResp` with status code 404 Not Found and error type `unrecognizedTask`, if it supports this extension, then it should retry with the same `CollectReq`, potentially using an interval from the Retry-After header in the last `CollectResp`.
+If Collector supports `task-prov` extension and receives a HTTP status code 404 Not Found with error type `unrecognizedTask` after sending a `CollectReq`, it SHOULD retry with the same `CollectReq`, potentially using an interval from the Retry-After header in the received response.

 # Operational Considerations

 > NOTE(shan) Do we want to include this section in the beginning?

-The in-band task provision mechanism is easy to implement with streaming framework that has `groupBy operator`.
+The in-band task provision mechanism is easy to implement with streaming framework that has `groupBy` operator.
 In fact, task as an object doesn't have to exist in aggregators, it mainly becomes an identifier to group aggregations together.